soldier in inform and full combat gear standing in the street during the day with their face redacted

-18X Contract Length: What to Expect in the Army Special Forces Pipeline
+18X Contract Length: How Long the Army Special Forces Pipeline Really Takes

-The Army's 18X contract isn't an 18-month training plan; it’s the entry ticket for a multi-year journey where the ultimate test is your will to continue.
+The 18X contract length is one of the most misunderstood parts of enlisting for Army Special Forces.
+The 18X contract isn't an 18-month training plan, it's the entry ticket for a multi-year commitment, and most candidates owe four to five years of active duty before they finish their first operational tour.
 This enlistment option is the dedicated path for civilians to go directly into the Army Special Forces selection pipeline with the goal of earning the Green Beret.
+If you're ready to start preparing for that pipeline, Special Forces prep programs are built specifically for candidates on the 18X path.

 The Initial Commitment: Becoming an 11B Airborne Soldier